Lalgarh Palace, Bikaner

 Bikaner, Lalgarh Palace is one of the most popular attractions of the city.
 Lalgarh palace in Bikaner was built during the year 1902 to 1926, for Sir Ganga Singh, the king of Bikaner back then.
 The palace is a beautiful three-storey sandstone structure, designed by Samuel Swinton Jacob.
 The lush greenery all around and the regal décor inside is what makes it such a charming place to spend your vacation.

 The Lalgarh palace in Bikaner has been turned into a hotel now.
 It houses the Shri Sadul Museum, the Lallgarh Palace Hotel and the Laxmi Niwas Palace.
 In addition, one wing of the palace is still home to the royal family of Bikaner.

+The Palace has an amazing collection of well-maintained paintings and hunting trophies.
+Sprawling lawns with blooming bougainvillea and dancing peacocks make a visual extravagance.
+Designed by a Britisher for Maharaja Ganga Singh, this palace displays a magnificent blend of Oriental and European style.
+The terraced lawns and the Bougainvillea bushes add beauty to the palace.
+Peacocks stroll around the palace, which has been partly converted into a hotel.
 The intricate filigree work and latticework exhibit the refinements and delicacy of craftsmanship.
 The palace museum displays well preserved hunting trophies and old photographs.
 The library of the Lalgarh palace is supposed to have the largest collection of original Sanskrit manuscripts on parchments, copper and gold or silver plaques.